aranair/aranair.github.io/source/posts/2016-12-05-aws-ecs-elasticsearch-cluster.html.markdown

 ---
-title: Setting up Elasticsearch in Amazon ECS
+title: How to set up Elasticsearch Cluster in Amazon ECS
 description: 'In this post, I run through how to set up Elasticsearch in Amazon ECS and show some of the problems that you might face setting up this way and the solutions to them.
 A github repository is also provided'
 date: 2016-12-05